MVP

 What is MVP (Minimum Viable Product)?

-The goal of MVP is to quickly validate an idea with the lowest possible costs and find out if there is genuine interest in the product.
+The goal of MVP is to quickly validate an idea with the lowest possible costs and to find out if there is genuine interest in the product.

 When is MVP important or appropriate?